 Getting started

-MisbCore SDK makes extensive use of the JSON concept (and syntax) for dealing with the nesting MISB standards hierarchy.
-JSON key represents a MISB Tag of a Local Set, whereas the value contains MISB decoded data.
+The MisbCore SDK makes extensive use of JSON concepts and syntax to manage the nested hierarchy of MISB standards.
+Each JSON key represents a MISB tag within a Local Set, while the corresponding value contains the decoded MISB data.

 Make sure you've added the dependency references (either directly from the setup or as a nuget package).